kailashPatel1/Multi-Document-Rag-Ai-Agent/README.md

 ## Multi-Document RAG AI Agent

-A Python-based AI application that allows users to upload multiple documents and ask questions about their content.
+Multi-Document RAG AI Agent is an AI application that allows users to upload multiple documents and ask questions about their content.

-The project uses Retrieval-Augmented Generation (RAG) to retrieve relevant information from uploaded documents before generating an answer.
+The system uses RAG to retrieve relevant information from documents and then uses an LLM to generate the answer.
+It supports document processing, embeddings, ChromaDB, semantic search, BM25, hybrid search, LangGraph, and page-level citations.

+It also includes features like document comparison, summarization, CSV analysis, chat history, authentication, and RAG evaluation.

 Features